apisnetworks/apiscp-docs/docs/admin/Migrations - server.md

 On the source server, mydomain.com may continue to use DigitalOcean as its [DNS provider](https://bitbucket.org/apisnetworks/apnscp/src/master/lib/Module/Provider/Dns/Digitalocean.php?at=master&fileviewer=file-view-default) while the on the target server mydomain.com will use Linode's [DNS provider](https://bitbucket.org/apisnetworks/apnscp/src/master/lib/Module/Provider/Dns/Linode.php?at=master&fileviewer=file-view-default).
 Once mydomain.com completes its initial stage (stage 0), be sure to update the nameservers for mydomain.com.

+## Keyring values

+[Keyring values](Authentication.md#keyring) are sensitive parameters on a server that are decoded internally when necessary.
+Keyring values (*dns*,*key* service parameter or any value prefixed with "keyring:") are transferred as-is.
+These values may not be decoded without the correct secret set on target server.
+To proceed with migration, one of three options exists:

+1. Set the [same secret](Authentication.md#transferring-keyrings) on destination server.
+2. Omit the value by overriding, e.g. `-c dns,key=None`
+3. Reset it to the destination server default by specifying `DEFAULT` as the service value, e.g. `- dns,key=DEFAULT`.
+This only works for default-nullable values. `AddDomain --help` annotates these values with an asterisk (\*).

 ## Notification templates

 A notification is sent at the end **stage 0** (warmup migration) and **stage 1** (final migration).
 Migrations are read from `resources/templates/migrations/` and may be overrode following [view/template](Customizing.md#ApisCP) override rules.